An enlightened world | National Library of Australia (NLA)

 Five Counter-Measures Against the Barbarians (Fáng yí wŭ shì, 防夷五事)

-Also called the Vigilance towards Foreign Barbarian Regulations (Fángfàn wàiyí guītiáo, 防范外夷规条), the rules contained the following provisions:
+Also known as the Vigilance towards Foreign Barbarian Regulations (Fángfàn wàiyí guītiáo, 防范外夷规条), these measures included:

 Learning activities